ibm-vpc/terraform-provider-ibm/website/docs/r/is_lb.html.markdown

 - `operating_status` - (String) The operating status of this load balancer.
 - `public_ips` - (String) The public IP addresses assigned to this load balancer.
 - `private_ips` - (String) The private IP addresses assigned to this load balancer.
+- `resource_controller_url` - (String) The URL of the IBM Cloud dashboard that can be used to explore and view details about this instance.
+- `resource_group_name` - (String) The name of the resource group where the load balancer is created.
 - `status` - (String) The status of the load balancer.
 - `security_groups_supported`- (Bool) Indicates if this load balancer supports security groups.